 Must-knows before you start providing medical consultations online

-If you’ve covered that base, you can enter in the subtleties of telemedicine and become a mobile doctor and run an online medical business.
+If you’ve covered that base, you can enter the subtleties of telemedicine, become a mobile doctor and run an online medical business.

-You are already aware that not every medical problem can be diagnosed or resolved via a video consultation.
-And it’s your responsibility to ensure that you don’t take on patients for online medical consultation unless you think you can help them via a video call.
-Otherwise you would be compromising your reputation as a specialist.
+You are already aware that not every medical problem can be diagnosed or resolved via video consultation.
+And it’s your responsibility to ensure that you don’t take on patients for video conferencing in telemedicine unless you think you can help them via a video call.
+Otherwise, you would be compromising your reputation as a specialist.
 Research shows that the most suitable cases for online consultation are those with long-term conditions.
 It also helps if the doctor and patient have an existing relationship and already trust each other.

 Take care of the environment and connection